 Why Is My Boat Alarm Going Off

 There is a long list of causes for alarms sounding on boats.
-Here is a list of the most frequent alarms which sound during the operation of a vessel.
+Here is a list of why is my boat alarm going off?
 However, with the various makes and models, it is not possible to decipher the tone and duration of each.
+For example, a sea ray alarm going off may differ from Optimax alarm codes noises.

 Both two and four-stroke motors require oil to operate; however, they function differently.
 Two-stroke motors are equipped with oil reservoirs that are injected into the engine during operation.